 I woke up feeling nauseous and extremely

 tired today.
-I hope I feel better as I don't like having no energy.
+I hope I feel better as I don't like the lack of energy.
 It looks like it's going to be a fairly decent day.
 I can't do much because I feel like I need to stay close to Ringo.
 I need fresh air.....

 Friday the 13th!
 I'm glad